mr-d-self-driving/learning_based_model_predictive_control/README.md

 I am doing this implementation purely to understand the concept as detailed as possible in preperation for an interview for a master's thesis.
 All credit for the development of this framework goes to Kabzan et.al..

+Future Plan:
+creating a proper class "Enhanced MPC controler" that takes in the state measurements of the vehicle, A trained GPR model and a Track to follow, and outputs a steering command.
+Possible optimization Solvers: CasADi, Scipy.solve()